videolabs/libspatialaudio/README.md

-ambisonic-lib - Ambisonic C Library
+ambisonic-lib - Ambisonic C++ Library
 =============

 A library for Ambisonic encoding, decoding, rotating, zooming, and other processing, up to 3rd order.
 It takes an object oriented approach.